FrankCCCCC/logic_design_lab/labs/lab4/readme.md

 |-----|----|----|----|----|----|----|----|----|
 | LOC | V7 | U7 | V5 | U5 | V8 | U8 | W6 | W7 |

-**Block Diagram**
+### Block Diagram

 ![Lab 4-4 Logic Diagram](img/lab4-4_diag.png)

-**RTL Simulation**
+### RTL Simulation

 ![Lab 4-4 RTL Simulation](img/lab4-4_sim.png)

 ## Discussion

-In lab 3-5, first I use 100M Hz clock to trigger the 7-segment display to switch the controlling digits.
-However, I found it didn't work at all because the display cannot adapt such high-frequent switching.
-As a result, I gradually slower down the update frequency to 1000 Hz(which is divided by $50000 \times 2$) and the marquee finally worked.
+In lab 3-5, first I use 100M Hz clock to trigger the 7-segment display to switch the controlling digits and it doesn't work.
+As a result, I gradually slower down the update frequency to 1000 Hz(which is divided by $50000 \times 2$) and the module *"7-Segment Display Controller"* finally worked.
+In lab4-4, I use the same module.
+In addition, in lab 4-3 I divided the 100M Hz clock with 25M and I got wrong clock frequency because it would provide 2 Hz clock.
+Then, I divided the 1 Hz clock with 100M and got 0.5 Hz clock.

 ## Conclusion

 The lab4 seems like an extension of the lab3.

-In the lab 3, we've learned how to implement a shift register and a frequency divider to demonstrate the time-depending circuit.
-In addition, we also review the state machine and relation between them and the sequential circuit.
+However, we've still learned additional sequential logic circuit, including frequency divider and binary down counter etc...
+Thanks for lab4, I will be more familiar with the sequential logic design.

 ## Reference